VLDB-Solutions/DBSEE/README.md

 Our main area of expertise is high-end, [Massively Parallel Processing (MPP)](https://vldbsolutions.com/glossary.php#mpp) database platforms, especially [Teradata](https://vldbsolutions.com/technology/teradata.php) and [Pivotal Greenplum](https://vldbsolutions.com/technology/greenplum.php).
 However, our project history includes business functions as diverse as [CRM](https://vldbsolutions.com/glossary.php#crm), [analytics](https://vldbsolutions.com/glossary.php#dataanalytics), customer retention, and financial planning and forecasting — as well as delivering tailored, hands-on technical [training](https://vldbsolutions.com/services/teradata-services/teradata-training.php) — for clients from the UK, Europe, and the USA.

 ![logo](https://vldbsolutions.com/img/VLDB-DBSee.png)

 # DBSee

-The team at VLDB have been aquiring and modifying Teradata best practice beliefs since the dawn of time - wll 1989 onwards at least.
-We have literally 'been there, seen that & done that'.
+The team at VLDB have been acquiring and modifying Teradata best practice beliefs since 1989.

 DBSee represents the Teradata best practice beliefs that can be checked for programmatically.
 DBSee consists of a set of SQL scripts developed by VLDB that run against the Teradata data dictionary.
 Each script looks for a separate Teradata best practice violation.